angelogalantiscuola/IT/python/DB/from_data_to_database.md

 Let's say we are creating a database for a university.
 The requirements document might specify that the university needs to store information about students, courses, and the professors who teach those courses.

 - For students, the university needs to store the student ID, name, major, and the courses they are enrolled in.
 - For courses, the university needs to store the course ID, course name, the professor who teaches it, and the students who are enrolled in it.
+A course is taught by only one professor.
 - For professors, the university needs to store the professor ID, name, the course they teach, and the students they are teaching.
-A professor can teach only one course.

 The operations that need to be performed on the data could include enrolling a student in a course, assigning a professor to a course, listing all students enrolled in a specific course, listing all courses a specific student is enrolled in, etc.